 What It's Good For

-- 1v1 competitive games — Fighting games, chess, card games, racing duels — any head-to-head format where you want a meaningful skill ranking.
+- 1v1 and team competitive games — Fighting games, chess, card games, racing duels, 5v5 shooters — any head-to-head format where you want a meaningful skill ranking.

 - Ongoing ranked ladders — Keep a persistent ranking that evolves as players compete.
 No need for season resets (though you can if you want).